Skip to content

 Therapeutic Advances in Ophthalmology

-Dr. Bianchi Efficacy safety and satisfaction in patients with a functional 5 focus pseudophakic lens 2 years after
+Efficacy, safety, and satisfaction in patients with a functional 5-focus pseudophakic lens 2 years after

 This ambispective, non-randomized study evaluated the visual performance, safety, and patient satisfaction of the Intensity SL (Hanita Lenses) five-focus pseudophakic intraocular lens (IOL) over a 24-month period.
 The study included 120 eyes of 60 patients who underwent femtosecond laser-assisted bilateral cataract surgery.
 At two years postoperatively, patients demonstrated excellent uncorrected visual acuity across far, intermediate, and near distances (binocular UDVA −0.05 ± 0.05 logMAR; UIVA 0.009 ± 0.05; UNVA 0.04 ± 0.06).
 Visual stability was maintained between the 6- and 24-month follow-ups.
 Dysphotopsias such as glare and halos were rare and mild.
 Patient satisfaction was remarkably high, with 95% reporting being "very satisfied" and 100% indicating they would choose the same IOL again.
 The findings support the long-term visual efficacy and quality-of-life benefits of the Intensity SL IOL.